GFiorino/CAMO-Maintenance-Documentation/README.md

 - Demonstrate my ability to create documentation that supports airworthiness compliance, maintenance program management, and technical reporting workflows.
 - Show practical understanding of aviation maintenance data tracking, regulatory context (EASA), and internal CAMO procedures.
 - Provide an example of structured documentation using Markdown, suitable for both internal use and technical documentation portfolios.
+- Showcase ability to prepare practical CAMO administrative documents using Microsoft Office tools (Word and Excel).

 ---